aantron/bisect_ppx/doc/advanced.md

 can be set to `YES` to turn off logging completely.
 Alternatively, it can be set to another filename, or to `ERR` in order to log to `STDERR`.

+<a id="SIGTERM"></a>
+#### SIGTERM handling
+If `BISECT_SIGTERM` is set to `yes`, the Bisect runtime will install a SIGTERM handler that will write `.coverage` files and exit.
+This is useful if you have a large number of test programs, and they can be killed by another process.

 <a id="CompileTime"></a>
 #### Setting at compile time

-If your testing environment doesn't allow you to easily specify these environment variables at testing time, you can specify default values for them at compile time by passing the `--bisect-file` and `--bisect-silent` options to the Bisect_ppx instrumenter:
+If your testing environment doesn't allow you to easily specify these environment variables at testing time, you can specify default values for them at compile time by passing the `--bisect-file`, `--bisect-silent`, and/or `--bisect-sigterm` options to the Bisect_ppx instrumenter:

 ```
 (instrumentation
  (backend bisect_ppx
   --bisect-file /tmp/mycoverage
-  --bisect-silent /tmp/coverage.log))
+  --bisect-silent /tmp/coverage.log
+  --bisect-sigterm))
 ```

 If different values are specified in different `dune` files for code that is